 Despite his extensive work in the film industry, Tarriela knows he has barely scratched the surface when it comes to truly exploring the Philippines.
 While he believes that his work has enabled him to understand the country better, he recognizes that there will always be new things to learn.
 “I hope I can see and discover more places through my work,” Tarriela says.
 “You know, what really got me into this whole business was the film, Mulanay: Sa Pusod ng Paraiso (1996) with Jaclyn Jose.
 I’d seen a behind-the-scenes clip of the crew traveling by boat to the island of Mulanay in Quezon, to do a shoot and learn everything about the community there, the Mulanos.”

 His fervor to bring the Philippines in its entirety under the limelight; its multilayered histories, uncharted islands, and remote communities, is what fuels Tarriela to keep doing good work.
 “Those kinds of experiences are what I hope to get more of, someday,” he says.

-TBA Studios, as well as costumes and props from Heneral Luna and Goyo: Ang Batang Heneral, are available for rental at 160 Luna Mencias St., Brgy.
+TBA Studios, as well as costumes and props from both Heneral Luna and Goyo: Ang Batang Heneral, are available for rentals at 160 Luna Mencias St., Brgy.
 Addition Hills, San Juan.
 For more information, contact 398–1938.